josephsl/wintenApps/readme.md

 ## Action center

 * Brightness quick action is now a button instead of a toggle button.
-This will be part of NVDA 2019.1.
+This is now part of NVDA 2019.1.
 * Various status changes such as Focus Assist and Brightness will be reported.
-This will be part of NVDA 2019.1.
+This is now part of NVDA 2019.1.

 ## Alarms and clock

 * Time picker values are now announced, noticeable when moving focus to picker controls.
 This also affects the control used to select when to restart to finish installing Windows updates.
-This will be part of NVDA 2019.1.
+This is now part of NVDA 2019.1.

 ## Calculator